SDenn12/eng122_iac_terraform/README.md

 - It doesn't have error handling.
 - Renaming resources and moving them deeper into modules can be difficult.

+### Setup Environment Variable (windows)

+- Go to "Edit the system environment variables"
+- Create aws access key and secret key environment variables such that the variable names are as listed below:
+  - aws_secret_access_key
+  - aws_access_key_id

+#### From here you can now run `terraform init` in the folder where you will be creating your scripts.

 ### HCL Script to Create EC2 Instance